 Inherited liver diseases

+There are more than 100 types of liver disease, some of which are inherited.
 The two most common inherited liver diseases are haemochromatosis and alpha-1 antitrypsin deficiency.

 Haemochromatosis is a disease in which excess iron is absorbed from the diet and deposits of iron then collect in the liver and other organs.
 The commonest form of haemochromatosis accounts for nearly all hereditary iron overload disorders.
 When one family member has this disorder, siblings, parents, and children are also at risk.